isc-projects/bind9/bin/check/named-checkzone.rst

 ~~~~~~~~~~~

 :program:`named-checkzone` checks the syntax and integrity of a zone file.
 It
-performs the same checks as ``named`` does when loading a zone.
+performs the same checks as :iscman:`named` does when loading a zone.
 This
 makes :program:`named-checkzone` useful for checking zone files before
 configuring them into a name server.